-The latter is clearly the more impactful sentence and is also shorter for good measure.
+The latter is clearly the more impactful sentence.
 By expressing benefits first, you place the most important aspect of the feature at the forefront.
 The feature itself is inconsequential compared with the quantifiable value it can bring to the buyer.

 4. Review Early

-Last-minute reviews will rarely add value to a proposal but will usually simply pick up grammar and spelling errors which will not – in the grand scheme of things – make much difference overall.
+Last-minute reviews will rarely add value to a proposal but will usually simply pick up grammar and spelling errors which will not make much difference overall.

 Instead, try having your bid reviewed earlier.
 We generally recommend directly after the structuring stage as the best time to review.
 Having a fresh pair of eyes read your plan and structure will allow for omissions or erroneous inclusions to be highlighted and fixed.
 This style of review is guaranteed to increase the value that your proposal offers.